 “It now appears that zinc and calcium can have a cross talk, meaning that they can be linked.”

-Although esophageal cancer survival rates have improved recently, the prognosis remains poor when compared with many other cancers; only 20 percent of patients will survive for at least 5 years after being diagnosed with esophageal cancer.
+Although esophageal cancer survival rates have improved recently, the prognosis remains poor when compared with many other cancers; only

 Such statistics emphasize the need for new therapies to prevent and treat esophageal cancer, and Pan and colleagues believe that their findings suggest that zinc supplementation could be a feasible option.